andrewferrier/debugprint.nvim/README.md

 *   It [dot-repeats](https://jovicailic.org/2018/03/vim-the-dot-command/).

-*   It can pick up a variable name from under the cursor if it's a supported language with Treesitter, or will prompt for the variable name with a sensible default if not.
+*   It can detect a variable name under the cursor if it's a supported Treesitter-based language, or will prompt for the variable name with a sensible default if not.

-*   It provides keymappings for visual mode, so you can select a variable visually and print it out.
+*   In addition to normal mode, it provides keymappings for visual and operator-pending modes, so you can select variables visually and using motions respectively.

-*   It provides keymappings for operator-pending mode, so you can select a variable using a motion.

 *   It provides a command to delete all debugging lines added to the current buffer.